AdriCode/Image-Analysis-Classification/README.md

 M. Schlipsing, J. Salmen, M. P. Tschentscher, and C. Igel.
 Adaptive pattern recognition in real-time video-based soccer analysis. *Journal of Real-Time Image Processing*, 13(2): 345–361, 2017.

-Further reading at:
+Further reading:

 https://www.ini.rub.de/upload/file/1470692848_3b4fdb013a1703546b15/SportsAnalysis_JRTIP.pdf

-**P.S.:** If you are a student of this course, please be critical and try to do it your way.
+**P.S.:** If you are a student of this course, please be critical and try to do it in another way.